Paris trash strike ends, pension protest numbers shrink

 “People come by all serious then see a monster’s face or a little man, and they leave with a smile.
 People have thanked me for puncturing the mood,” the 30-year-old artist said.

-Bisk said he has worked on around 100 trash bin ‘sculptures’ since Mar 6, creating fantastical monster’s faces with mad eyes or little friendly men.
+Bisk said he has worked on around 100 trash bin ‘sculptures’ since Mar 6, creating fantastical monster’s faces with mad eyes or little friendly men — that have garnered a life of their own on social media.

 “Everyone is tense, and I’m stopped by police when I’m working as they think I’m going to set fire to the trash – but I’m just doing art,” Bisk said.
 “I’m not political.
 I just transform crap into gold.”